Toxikuu/rid/README.md

 - Some files get trashed in /tmp/rid/trash.

 A log file exists at /tmp/rid/rid.log.
+A tempfile to track build status exists at /tmp/rid/failed.
 A package json exists at /etc/rid/pkgs.json.
 An environment file exists at /etc/rid/env.